Mr. Kenneth: Lilly Daché

 One of the leading milliners of New York, Daché had realised that hats were going out of fashion, and had added an extravagant pink-and-white salon to her building in order to attract a different type of customer.
 Kenneth was employed to head up the salon, which became the most important hairdressing venue in New York.
 Among the clients who came to Lilly Daché for hairdos were Lucille Ball, who called Kenneth "God", and the actress Kay Kendall, who in 1957, was steered towards Kenneth by Lilly Daché's house model, Gillis McGil.
 Kenneth rescued her overdyed red hair, which Kendall said made her "look like Danny Kaye in drag", cutting it short and tinting it back to the original color, creating a coiffure that became an international sensation, with many women queueing outside the salon to have their hair done the same way.

 The next year, in 1958, the couturier Norman Norell sent Marilyn Monroe along to see Kenneth after she complained that excessive bleaching and perming was making her hair fall out.
-Kenneth softened, smoothed and straightened Monroe's hair, and became her hairdresser of choice while she lived in New York, plus travelled with her to Chicago for the Some Like It Hot premiere in March 1959.
+Kenneth softened, smoothed and straightened Monroe's hair, and became her hairdresser of choice while she lived in New York, and traveled with her to Chicago for the Some Like It Hot premiere in March 1959.
 He became a close friend of Monroe's.